accurat/ackeras/README.md

 ## Installation

-The library is not pip-installable obviously but it should run with
+The library is now pip installable so just go ahead and type

 ```
-    $ python ./setup.py
+$ pip install ackeras
 ```

 **Note:** As autokeras the library is only compatible with: **Python 3.6**.